ToF-/Domain/README.md

            ++ ", " ++ show (transactionAmount t)
 ```

-To *summarize* the transactions is to sort them by category, group them by category, and for each group, create a `SummaryLine` with the category and total amount of the group:
+To *summarize* the transactions is to sort and group them by category, then for each group, create a `SummaryLine` with the category and total amount of the group:
 ```haskell
 type SummaryLine = Transaction